saw-leipzig/csv2cmi/README.md

 * where a letter has been sent: "senderPlace" (with the appropriate "senderPlaceID" as proper [GeoNames URL](http://www.geonames.org/))
 * where a letter has been received: "addresseePlace" (with the appropriate "addresseePlaceID" as proper [GeoNames URL](http://www.geonames.org/))

 If your letters are printed across different editions, add an "edition" column and put in there the bibliographic records.
 Numbering of letters should be stated in a additional column named "key".
+Alternatively you may enter in this column a link to the edited letter on the web.
 If a date is put within brackets it sets @cert to 'medium', for persName and placeName alike @evidence is set.

 ## License